Scalable Diffusion Models with Transformers: Experiments

-Unlike most generative models, diffusion models are unique in that they can use additional compute after training by increasing the number of sampling steps when generating an image.
-Given the importance of model Gflops in sample quality, in this section we study if smaller-\textit{model compute} DiTs can outperform larger ones by using more \textit{sampling compute}.
+Diffusion models are unique in that they can use additional compute after training by increasing the number of sampling steps when generating an image.
+Given the impact of model Gflops on sample quality, in this section we study if smaller-\textit{model compute} DiTs can outperform larger ones by using more \textit{sampling compute}.
 We compute FID for all 12 of our DiT models after 400K training steps, using [16, 32, 64, 128, 256, 1000] sampling steps per-image.
 The main results are in Figure~\ref{fig:sample_gflops}.
 Consider DiT-L/2 using 1000 sampling steps versus DiT-XL/2 using 128 steps.
 In this case, L/2 uses $80.7$ Tflops to sample each image; XL/2 uses $5\times$ less compute---$15.2$ Tflops---to sample each image.
 Nonetheless, XL/2 has the better FID-10K (23.7 vs 25.9).
-In general, sampling compute \textit{cannot} compensate for a lack of model compute.
+In general, scaling-up sampling compute \textit{cannot} compensate for a lack of model compute.